 Caring for someone who has Alzheimer’s Disease can be stressful, as well as emotionally and physically challenging.

-The Alzheimer’s Caregiver Support Program supports Alzheimer’s Caregivers in the underserved communities of Nassau and Suffolk Counties through outreach, individual and group counseling, education sessions and joint enrichment programs.
+The Alzheimer’s Caregiver Support Program supports Alzheimer’s Caregivers in underserved communities of Nassau and Suffolk Counties through outreach, individual and group counseling, education sessions and joint enrichment programs.

 Through education, individual counseling and support groups, we provide caregivers with the support they need to relieve stress and strain association with caregiving.
 We also offer educational programs and host fun activities such as Bingo, art and music therapy and Memory Cafes so that caregivers can come together and socialize in an relaxed environment.